How to kill weeds – permanent solutions to banish these agricultural pests

 ‘All gravelled areas should lay on top of a landscape fabric membrane,' William explains.
 'This acts as a layer between the soil underneath and the gravel on top.
 It makes it extremely difficult for weeds to pop through and into the gravel.’

 Any patch of grass will act as a magnet for unwanted plants, making it virtually impossible to stop seeds from infiltrating and germinating amongst the blades of grass.
-Good lawn care can help though.
+Good lawn care can help to get rid of weeds in a lawn, though.
 Remove space for weeds to flourish by mowing regularly and over-sewing bare patches with grass seed.

-Hand weeding can be a faff, but it's a good – and natural – way to stop a small group of weeds to spread.
-You might want to invest in a daisy grubber – the classic two-pronged tool with a lever-action for pulling daisies and other weeds out of a lawn without spoiling the grass.
+Hand weeding can be a faff, but it's a good – and natural – way to stop a small group of weeds from spreading.
+You might want to invest in a daisy grubber – the classic two-pronged tool with a lever action for pulling daisies and other weeds out of a lawn without spoiling the grass.

 For larger infestations, you'll need to use a selective weedkiller that won't kill the grass.
 Granular selective weedkiller is often combined with a lawn feed and conditioner and is supplied in 'easy-flow' pans.
 These kill weeds and moss and feed the grass, too.
 They're easy to apply and work well.